al3xandr3/al3xandr3.github.io/pages/code.md

 ## In Page Debug tool

-A visual way to inspect custom tracking code placed in the different html elements of a web page, to ease the debugging of tracking code.
+A visual debug tool to inspect custom tracking code placed in the different html elements of a web page, to ease the debugging of web analytics tracking code.

-Its fairly custom and not generic enough to be re-used directly but the general solution used is very good for this type of applications, i explain most of it in [javascript bookmarks](http://al3xandr3.github.io/2012/12/05/javascript-bookmarks.html).
+The general solution of injecting javascript into a page from a bookmark, is very usefull for many applications, especially if when combined with javascript online hosting, i explain most of the solution i used in [javascript bookmarks](http://al3xandr3.github.io/2012/12/05/javascript-bookmarks.html).

 [code](https://gist.github.com/al3xandr3/3665292) - [web](http://al3xandr3.github.io/2012/12/05/javascript-bookmarks.html) - _August 2012_ - Tools: javascript